3 Bean Chili Soup Mix In A Jar

 Layer Beans in the Jars and Fill the Baggies

 Grab a wide-mouth pint mason jar (16 ounces) to layer some of the ingredients shown above.
 Start with black beans, pinto beans, and white beans.
-Be sure and watch for small rocks in the beans.
+Be sure to watch for small rocks in the beans.
 Place the dried vegetables in a baggie and place them on top of the beans.
 Place the seasonings in a small bag and close it.
 The seasoning bag will go on top of the vegetable baggie and under the lid.

 Layer the Beans and Seasonings